-Our social responsibility is rooted in three principles: promoting diversity and inclusion; providing a “good place to work” and ensuring responsible employment management; and acting as a learning business offering dynamic career management.
+Our social responsibility is rooted in three principles: promoting diversity and inclusion; providing a “good place to work” and ensuring responsible employment management; and acting as a learning business offering dynamic professional path.
 By adopting these three ambitious objectives, our aim is to facilitate employee development and commitment.

 Three commitments guide our social responsibility

 4. Promotion of diversity and inclusion in the workplace